This WEFLECT project is now in its second phase.

 Based on feedback from participants and the challenges outlined above the hardware went through another iteration stage and was changed.
 The software was changed and an 'inhouse' software solution was developed.
 This had the added value that features requested in the first phase could be added.

-To overcome bandwidth and access issues the video is streamed onto the class computer and uploaded at a time set by the school.
-This means that the video can be uploaded to a central server when the network is least busy, removing the possibility of interuption to the school network.
-By definition this means the system has moved from synchronous to asychnchronous.
+To overcome bandwidth and access issues the video was streamed initially directly onto the class computer and uploaded at a "low traffic" time set by the school.
+This meant that the video could be uploaded to a central server when the network was least busy, removing the possibility of interupting a school network.
+By definition this meant that the system moved from synchronous to asychnchronous.From Phase one it was clear that some time slippage would not hurt the social interaction.

-Who is involved in Phase two?
+Who was involved in Phase two?